-Orthotic bracing attempts to spinal slow curve progression and reduce the need for fusion surgery in patients with juvenile or adolescent idiopathic scoliosis who are at high risk of progression.
-Recently 2 fusionless surgical procedures, vertebral body stapling and vertebral body tethering, have been evaluated as an alternative to bracing to slow or correct curve progression in pediatric patients with scoliosis.
-This review does not address patients who are not at high risk of progression or conventional fusion surgery for scoliosis in patients with Cobb angles measuring 45° or more.
+Orthotic bracing attempts to slow spinal curve progression and reduce the need for fusion surgery in patients with juvenile or adolescent idiopathic scoliosis who may be at high risk of progression.
+Vertebral body stapling and vertebral body tethering, both fusionless surgical procedures, have been evaluated to determine whether the procedures could be used as alternatives to traditional orthotic bracing.
+This review does not address patients who are not at high-risk of progression or conventional fusion surgery for scoliosis, such as patients with Cobb angles measuring 45° or more.

-For individuals who have juvenile or adolescent idiopathic scoliosis at high-risk of progression who receive a conventional rigid brace, the evidence includes a high-quality nonrandomized controlled trial and 2 retrospective studies.
+For individuals who have juvenile or adolescent idiopathic scoliosis at high-risk of progression who receive a conventional rigid brace, the evidence includes a systematic review, a high-quality nonrandomized controlled trial, and three retrospective studies.
 Relevant outcomes are change in disease status, morbid events, quality of life, and treatment-related morbidity.
 Bracing has been considered the only option to prevent curve progression in juvenile or adolescent idiopathic scoliosis.
 The highest quality study on bracing is a sizable 2013 National Institutes of Health-sponsored trial that, using both randomized and observational arms, compared bracing with watchful waiting.
 This trial was stopped after interim analysis because of a significant benefit of bracing for the prevention of spinal fusion.
-A retrospective study with long-term follow-up (mean, 15 years) has also shown that curvature corrections with bracing were maintained.
+Two retrospective studies with long-term follow-up (mean, 13 to 15 years) has also shown that curvature corrections with bracing were maintained.
 Another retrospective study demonstrated that nighttime bracing was more effective than a 24-hour brace for avoiding surgery and preventing curve progression, but investigators attributed this finding to likely noncompliance with the 24-hour brace.
+A systematic review and meta-analysis reported higher success with full-time and nighttime rigid braces compared to soft bracing or observation only.
 Based on several factors (evidence of efficacy, lack of alternative treatment options, professional society recommendations, potential to prevent the need for a more invasive procedure), bracing with a conventional rigid brace is considered an option for the treatment of scoliosis in patients with a high-risk of curve progression.
-Curves have a high-risk of progression when they measure 25° or more, and spinal growth has not been completed, or when a

-20° curve is progressively worsening and at least 2 years of growth remain.
-The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.
+Curves have a high-risk of progression when they measure 25° or more, and spinal growth has not been completed, or when a 20° curve is progressively worsening and at least 2 years of growth remain.
+The evidence is sufficient to determine that this technology results in an improvement in the net health outcome.

 For individuals who have juvenile or adolescent idiopathic scoliosis at high risk of progression who receive a microcomputer-controlled brace, the evidence includes a pilot RCT.
 Relevant outcomes are changes in disease status, morbid events, quality of life, and treatment-related morbidity.
-A pilot randomized trial using a microcomputer-controlled brace reported improved outcomes compared to use of a standard rigid brace: however, the small number of included subjects limits the interpretation of these results.
-The evidence is insufficient to determine that technology results in a net health outcome.
+A pilot randomized trial using a microcomputer-controlled brace reported improved outcomes compared to use of a standard rigid brace; however, the small number of included subjects limits the interpretation of these results.
+The evidence is insufficient to determine that this technology results in a net health outcome.

 For individuals who have juvenile or adolescent idiopathic scoliosis at high risk of progression who receive a flexible brace, the evidence includes a randomized and a non-randomized comparative study.
 Relevant outcomes are change in disease status, morbid events, quality of life, and treatment-related morbidity.
 One RCT evaluating a flexible brace did not show equivalent outcomes compared to conventional brace designs.
 Another study has suggested that the flexible brace may improve outcomes compared to no treatment, but this study had design flaws limiting conclusions to be drawn.
-The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.
+The evidence is insufficient to determine that this technology results in an improvement in the net health outcome.